ESG Topics A-Z

 Approach

-PepsiCo recognizes the critical need to protect and enhance our natural ecosystems.
-Most recently, under pep+ (PepsiCo Positive), we have set ourselves an end-to-end strategy with sustainability at its core, built to make progress where we believe our ability to influence positive, systemic change is greatest. pep+ includes a series of goals that touch most aspects of our business, aiming to drive Positive Agriculture, a Positive Value Chain and enable Positive Choices.
+PepsiCo recognizes the need to protect and enhance our natural ecosystems.
+Under pep+ (PepsiCo Positive), we have set ourselves an end-to-end strategy with sustainability at its core, built to make progress where we believe our ability to influence positive, systemic change is greatest. pep+ includes a series of goals that touch most aspects of our business, aiming to drive Positive Agriculture, a Positive Value Chain and enable Positive Choices.
 Among these goals are many actions that aim to help us to safeguard nature and in doing so, aim to help to mitigate risk for our business and supply chain while also supporting long-term ecosystem health.
 These include actions taken in an effort to achieve the following:

 - Sustainably source 90% of our key ingredients and progress volumes (10% or less) that face systemic barriers towards being sustainably sourced in accordance with our guidelines, by 2030.3